cstoquer/pixelbox/README.md

 Pixelbox has a built-in `Map` (tile map) component.
 A Map consist of:
  - A name
- - A spritesheet.
-When the spritesheet is changed, the whole map will be redrawn with the new spritesheet.
+ - A tilesheet.
+When the tilesheet is changed, the whole map will be redrawn with the new tilesheet.
- - A grid of sprites from the spritesheet plus few flags to flip or rotate sprites.
+ - A grid of sprites from the tilesheet plus few flags to flip or rotate sprites.

 Once created, a map is rendered in one draw call only.